-If you child’s condition lasts for more than 24 hours and/or your child begins exhibiting symptoms of dehydration, you should contact your pediatrician.
-If your child's stool contains blood, pus, are black and tar-like, or you child complains of severe abdomen or rectum pain, then these are symptoms worth discussing with a medical professional.
+If your child’s condition lasts for more than 24 hours and/or your child begins exhibiting symptoms of dehydration, you should contact your pediatrician.
+If your child's stool contains blood or pus, is black and tar-like, or your child complains of severe abdomen or rectum pain, then these are symptoms worth discussing with a medical professional.

 Myth 2: Stick to the "BRAT" diet to cure diarrhea.